 You should give your child healthy drinks as part of an overall healthy, balanced diet.

-Studies have tried to establish a recommended daily fluid intake.
-However, it can vary depending on the individual and factors such as age, climate and physical activity.
-There is no single recommended amount (guidance is provided below for children, based on weight.)
+The recommended daily fluid intake can vary depending on the individual and factors such as age, climate and physical activity.
+There is no single recommended amount.

 Fluid guidance for children

-- for a child who weighs 0–10 kg, the amount of fluid required per day is 100 ml/kg, (for example, 500ml/day if the child weighs 5kg)
+- for a child who weighs 0 to 10 kg, the amount of fluid required per day is 100 ml per kg, (for example, 500ml per day if the child weighs 5kg)

-- for a child who weighs more than 20 kg, the volume of fluid required per day is 1500 ml plus 20 ml/kg for each kg over 20 kg, (for example, 1600 ml/day if the child weighs 25 kg
+- for a child who weighs more than 20 kg, the volume of fluid required per day is 1500 ml plus 20 ml per kg for each kg over 20 kg, (for example, 1600 ml per day if the child weighs 25 kg